ManuelPeinado/GlassActionBar/README.md

     dependencies {
         // Use the following if your project uses ActionBarCompat compile 'com.github.manuelpeinado.glassactionbar:glassactionbar-abc:0.3.0'
-        // Or the following if your projet uses ActionBarSherlock compile 'com.github.manuelpeinado.glassactionbar:glassactionbar-abs:0.3.0'
+        // Or the following if your project uses ActionBarSherlock compile 'com.github.manuelpeinado.glassactionbar:glassactionbar-abs:0.3.0'
     }